 I would recommend following these steps as soon as it starts to get frosty so you avoid potential problems, particularly if the weather is going to be approaching 0ºc and things might start to freeze!

 Obviously, this only applies if you’re not going to be using your motorhome- if you are planning to use your motorhome regularly throughout winter, you don’t need to follow these steps.

 READ MORE: 27 essential motorhome tips for beginners

 Where to store a motorhome for winter

-Also, if you want to keep your battery on charge, you may have to take it home with you if you don't store your motorhome/ camper on your drive- many motorhome storage units don't have or allow power supplies.
+Also, if you want to keep your motorhome battery charged and looked after, you may have to take it home with you if you don’t store your motorhome/ camper on your drive; many motorhome storage units don’t have or allow power supplies.

-If you are storing your camper at home, make sure to fit some additional motorhome security devices– thefts of vehicles increase over winter, especially in the run-up to Christmas.
+Again, if you are storing your camper at home, make sure to fit some additional motorhome security devices; thefts of motorhomes (and other vehicles) increases over winter, especially in the run-up to Christmas.

-How do you store a motorhome for the winter?
+How do you winterise and store a motorhome for winter?

 Step 1- empty nearly everything!

 - Empty out all perishables (food, drinks etc).
 We often leave our canned foods in the motorhome, but we do remove any fizzy drinks- just in case!
 Remember to remove spices, flour etc as these can attract bugs if left.